 He told me that the store will typically reduce the price of the CLP 625 to that of the Arius so that customers will be able to get the best piano for their money (as I explained earlier).
 Since the CLP 625 sold first, the Arius YDP 144 was the only digital piano option available in the price range, so both pianos had sold within just a few days of one another.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they compare to the Yamaha CLP-625.
+Below, please take a moment to view some of the best selling digital pianos online, and see how well they compare to the Yamaha CLP-625.

 Yamaha CLP 635 vs Yamaha CLP 625